auto-ssl/lua-resty-auto-ssl/README.md

 ## Development

-After checking out the rep, Docker can be used to run the test suite:
+After checking out the repo, Docker can be used to run the test suite:

 ```sh
 $ docker-compose run app make test